-Nonconsumptive implementation plans should identify clear measures of success and monitoring protocols to define when an ecosystem is sufficiently protected or has recovered.
-Meeting environmental and recreational needs will in most situations in Colorado, require managing for nonconsumptive needs while also meeting current and future consumptive needs.
+The nonconsumptive portion of the basin roundtable implementation plans should identify clear measures of success and monitoring protocols to define when an ecosystem is sufficiently protected or has recovered.
+Meeting environmental and recreational needs will, in most situations in Colorado, require managing for nonconsumptive needs while also meeting current and future consumptive needs.
 Thus, basin roundtables need to consider both consumptive and nonconsumptive water needs, and may need to have ongoing mitigation to manage the environment as part of an integrated, adaptive planning approach.
 Because many nonconsumptive attributes depend on healthy waterways, this section highlights some of the basic physical and biological attributes that need to be considered when planning to maintain or restore a functioning freshwater ecosystem.